mtdamir/AMM/README.md

 # AMM

 ## General info
-The smart contract of this project has 10 parts:
+The smart contract of this project have 10 parts:

 Part 1.
 Define Error enum